Second day of searching for teen swept off rocks in Raglan unsuccessful

 Papanui Point is a notorious fishing spot and has claimed the lives of many others over the years.

+Hart said people who were not fully aware of the dangers should not go there.

 In September last year Hamilton fisherman Doyle Frickey died after being swept away at Ruapuke Rocks.

-The 67-year-old's body was found more than a month later washed rocks on Stony Beach at Papanui Point.
+The 67-year-old's body was found more than a month later washed on to rocks on Stony Beach at Papanui Point.